Concerns Over Privacy and Security Contribute to Consumer Distrust in Connected Devices

 3. Full question wording for each of the questions referred to in this release is given in the accompanying "topline" results document.

-4. The survey was conducted by Ipsos MORI on behalf of Consumers International and the Internet Society.
+4. The survey was conducted by Ipsos on behalf of Consumers International and the Internet Society.

 Contacts: